 We, the undersigned representatives of professional education associations, share a deep concern about the nature, role, importance, and future of arts education in the schools where our members teach, administer, supervise, and make and implement education policy.

-We are unanimous in our agreement that all Americans who share our concern about the quality of education in general, and of arts education in particular (dance, visual arts, music, theatre), should understand the value of arts education for every child, and we encourage those who will work with us to enhance and support arts education in our nation’s schools.
-To that end, we invite all Americans, both within the professional education community and outside it, to join us in support of the following principles.
+We are unanimous in our agreement that all New Jerseyans who share our concern about the quality of education in general, and of arts education in particular (dance, music, theatre, and visual arts), should understand the value of arts education for every child, and we encourage those who will work with us to enhance and support arts education in our schools.
+To that end, we invite all New Jerseyans, both within the professional education community and outside it, to join us in support of the following principles.

-First, every student in the nation should have an education in the arts.
+First, every student in New Jersey should have a comprehensive education in the arts.

-This means that all PreK-12 students must have a comprehensive, balanced, sequential, in-school program of instruction in the arts, taught by qualified teachers, designed to provide students of all ages with skills and knowledge in the arts in accordance with high national, state, and local standards.
+This means that all PreK-12 students should have a thorough, balanced, sequential, in-school program of instruction in the arts, taught by qualified teachers, designed to provide students of all ages with skills and knowledge in the arts in accordance with high national, state, and local standards.

 Second, to ensure a basic education in the arts for all students, the arts should be recognized as serious, core academic subjects.

-The arts should not be treated as extracurricular activities, but as integral core disciplines.
-In practice, this means that effective arts education requires sequential curricula, regular time-on-task, qualified teachers, and a fair share of educational resources.
-Similarly, arts instruction should be carried out with the same academic rigor and high expectations as instruction in other core subjects.
+The arts should not be treated as an extracurricular activity, but as integral core disciplines as they are recognized in the New Jersey Student Learning Standards.
+In practice, this means that effective arts education requires sequential curricula, regular time-on-task, qualified teachers, and an equitable share of educational resources.
+Similarly, arts instruction should be carried out with the same academic rigor and high expectations as other core subjects.

-Third, as education policy makers make decisions, they should incorporate the multiple lessons of recent research concerning the value and impact of arts education.
+Third, as education policy makers develop decisions, they should incorporate the multiple lessons of recent research concerning the value and impact of arts education.